MARTIMM/SessionManager/README.md

   * start a filemanager with tabs opened to directories
   * start a reader with some language documentation, etcetera

 There is only one dispatcher instance running.
 All other instances started later will communicate with the main running program.
+This might replace the current view with another depending on provided configuration.

 The default config directory will be at `~/.config/io.github.martimm.dispatcher` where also some program images and style files are stored.